RoulaNtinou/R-project/README.md

 * **Background information**

-The Australian Institute of Family Studies (AIFS) is a Melbournebased Australian Government statutory agency established in 1980 under the Family
+The Australian Institute of Family Studies (AIFS) is a Melbourne based Australian Government statutory agency established in 1980 under the Family
-Law Act 1975.
+Law Act 1975.\
 The Institute has a proud record of high-quality, responsive and impartial research into the wellbeing of (Australian) families.
 The vision of Institute is to make a positive contribution to the wellbeing of families by advancing understanding of the factors affecting families and communicating findings to policy makers, service providers and the broader community.